hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 malloc's view: |header|payload+(padding)|footer|
 code's view:   |      block_t           |footer|
 ```
-You can use the provided helper functions to move among header, payload, and footer
+You can use the provided helper functions to move among header, payload, and footer.

 **To be continues...**
 Since I have more dues coming, I will jump to the key points.
 I may update more background info when available.